omersany002/oprakash.github.io/README.md

 - Textual Analysis and Sentiment in Financial Markets
 - Investment Strategies and Portfolio Risk Management

-I am passionate about using data-driven approaches to explore investor behavior, earnings management, and derivative pricing.
+I am passionate about using data-driven approaches to investigate questions in Finance.

 ---

-## 🔬 Current Position
+## Current Position
 **Ph.D. in Finance**
 University of Missouri
 *Columbia, MO | August 2025 – Present*

 ---

-## 🎓 Education
+## Education

 **Master’s in Quantitative Finance**
 Oklahoma State University